 The olfactory marketing

-Marketing is a bizarre science which consists in the study of the process and the motivations that make human beings do something that no other living creature does: buy things, the end aim of all economic activity.
-In the seventies, Christian Derbaix was the first to counter the long accepted theory of how products were bought: first the client became aware of the product, then convinced about it, and finally decided to buy it.
+Marketing is a bizarre science that consists of the study of the process and the motivations that make human beings do something that no other living creature does: buy things, the end aim of all economic activity.
+In the seventies, Christian Derbaix was the first to counter the long-accepted theory of how products were bought: first, the client became aware of the product, then convinced about it, and finally decided to buy it.
 Derbaix argued that the overriding factor in the acquisition of a product was emotion.

 This school of thought was developed further in the eighties by Holbrook and Hirshman, who reached the conclusion that the determining factors in the making of choices by individuals are based on our emotional and sentimental states.